Quadrathlon: History

 After failed attempts at beginning the quadrathlon in the early 80's, a man by the name of 'Prince' Sergio Ferrero initiated the first quadrathlon, held in 1987 on the island, Ibiza.
 This same man established the World Quadrathlon Federation (WQF) in 1990.
-This first quadrathlon consisted of a 5km open water swim, 20km open water kayak, 100km bike and 25km run.
+This first quadrathlon consisted of a 5 km open water swim, 20 km open water kayak, 100 km bike and 25 km run.
 It was won by Philip Gabel from Australia in a time of just under 7 hours.
 The second edition in 1991 was won by Nigel Reynolds a dual citizen of Australia and South African who revolutionised the event by using a surf life-saving 'Ski' in the paddle section which dramatically improved the speed and course time.
 Not much has changed from the first quadrathlon up until now, as only 1 km has been reduced from the swim.
 In 1997, under the guidance of Czech Vaclav Marek, the European Quadrathlon Federation (EQF) was formed.